Bill Gates | |

 work at the Bill & Melinda Gates Foundation.
 He gradually transferred his

-Ray Ozzie, chief software architect, and Craig Mundie, chief research and strategy officer.
+duties to Ray Ozzie, chief software architect, and Craig Mundie, chief research and strategy officer.
 Gates' last full-time day

 at Microsoft was June 27, 2008.
 He remains at Microsoft as non-executive